lightningexperience/finsNFT/README.md

 The user interface through which end users can conveniently access these tokens, files and carry out transactions (e.g., buy or sell tokens, cryptocurrency or NFTs) is written in a front end language such as React.
 There are JavaScript libraries such as Web3.js which act as a glue between Smart Contracts and front end language.

-When we launch our front-end webapp, it would have the logic to prommpt you to authenticate to your ethereum account through an ethereum wallet (e.g., MetaMask) which we would have installed as a browser extension.
+When we launch our front-end webapp, it would have the logic to prompt us to authenticate to our ethereum account through an ethereum wallet (e.g., MetaMask) which we would have installed as a browser extension.

 Once we have these pieces wired together only monitoring remains to be done.
 For monitoring transactions in the local blockchain we can install either ganache GUI (never worked for me) or another nifty tool such as explorer (https://github.com/etherparty/explorer).
 Then when we do our transactions in the ganache block chain it shows up.

-In the case of public blockchains there are multiple monitoring options including specialized dApps to let you view NFTs transaction history.
+In the case of public blockchains there are multiple monitoring options including specialized dApps to let us view NFTs transaction history.

 ## What this dApp does
 There are two main operations that happen in this dApp (decentralized app) powered by two contracts:
 * Mint (i.e.generate) an NFT
-* Allows you to offer your newly minted NFT
+* Allows us to offer our newly minted NFT

 ## How to deploy this dApp